louis1218/typhoon_tracker/README.md

 ### Numerical Data (17 meteorological features)
 Full WP dataset.csv is provided in this respository.
 Original csv file can be downloaded from the NOAA data archive.

-### Image Data for extracing image features from pretrained Resnet18 CNN model
-A python file ie.Typhoon_image_scrapping_tool.py is provided in this respository.
-It might take days to scrap all satelite images from the website. ie Depends how many images you want to scrap.